-A Swedish fund is not per se subject to an authorisation or licensing process; instead it is incumbent upon the manager of the fund to obtain authorisation from the SFSA to act as a fund manager.
-However, where a fund manager intends to manage a UCITS or an AIF formed as a special fund, the authorisation process includes a requirement that the fund rules must be approved by the SFSA.
+A Swedish fund is not, per se, subject to an authorisation or licensing process; instead, it is incumbent upon the manager of the fund to obtain authorisation from the SFSA to act as a fund manager.
+However, where a fund manager intends to manage a UCITS or an AIF formed as a special fund (a subcategory of domestic funds that derogate from a wider spectrum of regulation, which may not be freely marketed abroad), the authorisation process includes a requirement that the fund rules must be approved by the SFSA.

-To obtain authorisation to act as a fund manager an application would have to be submitted to the SFSA accompanied by, inter alia, a programme of operations of the fund manager and the fund rules of the funds to be managed.
+To obtain authorisation to act as a fund manager, an application would have to be submitted to the SFSA accompanied by, inter alia, a programme of operations of the fund manager and the fund rules of the funds to be managed.
 Depending on the type of investment fund, slightly different rules will apply in relation to the authorisation process.

 In relation to the management of UCITS and special funds, the following requirements and process apply.
 A Swedish investment management company must be a limited liability company and have a board of directors consisting of at least three members and a managing director.
 Any natural or legal person who holds or may be expected to hold a qualifying holding (as defined in question 5) in the management company has to undergo an ownership assessment by the SFSA for the purposes of determining whether the natural or legal person is suitable for ownership of an investment management company.
-Furthermore, a person who will serve as a member of the management body of the management company or of the management body of an entity holding a qualifying holding in the management company must undergo a management assessment by the SFSA.
+Further, a person who will serve as a member of the management body of the management company, or of the management body of an entity holding a qualifying holding in the management company, must undergo a management assessment by the SFSA.

 The key requirement applicable to fund management companies primarily entails acting in the common interest of the unitholders.
 In general, a fund management company must conduct its operations in an honest, fair and professional manner so as to maintain the confidence of the public in the fund market.
-Furthermore, the fund management company is obliged to have and maintain a minimum capital of own funds during its operations and ensure that it has adequate risk management systems together with sound routines for the operation, accounting, internal control and management of its information systems.
+Further, the fund management company is obliged to have and maintain a minimum capital of own funds during its operations and ensure that it has adequate risk management systems together with sound routines for the operation, accounting, internal control and management of its information systems.

-A Swedish alternative investment fund manager applying for authorisation to manage an AIF other than a special fund would essentially need to comply with the requirements stipulated above and must be a legal person, but not restricted to the form of a limited liability company.
+A Swedish AIF manager (AIFM) applying for authorisation to manage an AIF other than a special fund would essentially need to comply with the requirements stipulated above and must be a legal person, but not restricted to the form of a limited liability company.
 The formation of the AIF (save for AIFs formed as special funds) is, however, not contingent upon the SFSA's approval of the fund rules (or similar documentation).